-Notes: This figure represents spillover networks of currencies for G20 members estimated using Equation (6).
+Notes: This figure represents spillover networks of currencies for G20 membersestimated using Equation (6).
 The sizes of dots are calibrated correspondingly to their net spillover index.
 The edges of nodes point to the currencies which receive positive spillover effect.
 Besides, the width and length of edges are also weighted.
-The spillover effect is greater with a wider and shorter edge.
+The spillover effect is greater with a wider and shorter the edge.
 Therefore, the location of a node for a currency implies its relative network importance.
-Panel A shows a spillover network of G20 currencies which is estimated using data starts from 5 January 1999 and ends on 20 July 2005.
-Panel B shows a spillover network of G20 currencies which is estimated using data starts from 20 July 2005 and ends on 1 January 1999.
+Panel A shows a spillover network of G20 currencies which estimated using data starts from January 5, 1999 and ends on July 20, 2005.
+Panel B shows a spillover network of G20 currencies which estimated using data starts from July 20, 2005 and ends on January 1, 1999.

-Panel A of Figure 1 shows a spillover network of G20 currencies which is estimated with data starting from 5 January 1999 and ending on 20 July 2005.
+Panel A of Figure 1 shows a spillover network of G20 currencies which estimated with data starting from January 5, 1999 and ending on July 20, 2005.
 The blue dots which represent currencies for developed markets gather together.
 It suggests that the mutual interactions among currencies for developed markets were more active and intense.
 The yellow dots which represent currencies for emerging markets are on the periphery of the network, indicating that emerging market currencies had relatively smaller impact on others.
-The red dot which has positive net spillovers effects on six currencies is CNY.
-During the sample period, the US dollar had a significant impact on other G20 currencies, as the US dollar has been the world's major currency and fulfilled its role as an 'anchor currencies' which reflects the financial-economic, political and military position of the US.
+The red dot which has positive net spillovers effects on six currencies, is CNY.
+During the sample period, the US dollar had a significant impact on other G20 currencies, as the US dollar has been the world's major currency and fulfilled its role as an 'anchor currencies' which reflecting the financial-economic, political and military position of the United States.

-Panel B of Figure 1 shows a spillover network of G20 currencies which is estimated with data from 20 July 2005 to the end of 2018.
+Panel B of Figure 1 shows a spillover network of G20 currencies which estimated with data from July 20, 2005 to the end of 2018.
 During the sample period, the US dollar still played the largest net spillover effect on other currencies.
 But the situation has changed radically.
 The relative importance of the US dollar has declined substantially due to the rise of other currencies, especially the rise of RMB.
-It indicates that the world is indeed embracing the trend towards a multipolar international monetary system.
+Itindicates that the world is indeed embracing the trend towards a multipolar international monetary system (Dailami and Masson, 2009).